PatilRutuja27/OasisiProjectTask1/README.md

-For this task, I worked on an Online Examination System project, implementing features like:
+, I worked on developing an ATM Interface project, implementing functionalities like:
-✅ Secure Login and Profile Management
+✅ Secure Login with User ID and PIN
-✅ Real-time Timer with Auto-Submission
+✅ Transaction History Display
-✅ MCQ Selection
+✅ Withdrawal and Deposit Options
-✅ Session Logout for user security
+✅ Session Logout for Security
-This project challenged me to apply my skills in Java, database connectivity, and problem-solving, and I’m thrilled with the results!
+This project helped me strengthen my skills in Java programming, OOP concepts, and console-based application development.
+It was a rewarding experience to create a user-friendly and secure interface!

 Video Link - https://drive.google.com/file/d/1LzKAIEHHoB6WCkrazXpPMcJfSf4Zah3e/view?usp=sharing